Street TryOn: Learning In-the-Wild Virtual Try-On from Unpaired Person Images: Conclusion

 \section{Conclusion}

 In this work, we have introduced a new \textbf{StreetTryOn} benchmark and proposed a try-on method leveraging powerful pre-trained pose estimation and inpainting networks to robustly transfer garments to and from in-the-wild images.
 Although our method shows promising results, it still has room to improve, as shown by the failure cases in Fig.~\ref{fig:failure_cases}.
 In particular, our method cannot perform relighting, inherits artifacts like bad hand generation from Stable Diffusion, and does not always preserve garment details.
-With more fine-tuning and better correction modules, many of these issues can be alleviated.
+Many of these issues can be alleviated with more fine-tuning and better correction modules.

 \paragraph{Acknowledgements.} We thank Zhenyu Xie, the first author of prior work GP-VTON~\cite{xie2023gp-vton} and PASTAGAN++~\cite{xie2022pastagan++}, for sharing the results of prior work and helping with implementations of prior work.